munziu263/munziu263/README.md

 >  ### *I’m passionate about building tools that solve day-to-day problems for people.
 Having worked in a large multinational, I know how much time people spend doing painfully repetitive and menial tasks.
 This is a travesty!
 People are a critical resource and we shouldn't be wasting their time on tasks that don't challenge them and give them the opportunity to grow.
 I enjoy the process of breaking seemingly complex problems down into smaller problems, solving them and then delivering solutions to end-users.*

-- 🌱 I’m currently learning Scala.
+- 🌱 I’m currently learning DSA in C++ and FastAPI in Python.

 - 💞️ I’m looking to collaborate!
 I want to grow as a developer, and I will jump at any opportunity to expand my skills.